ieee-mlw/ieee_ml/README.md

 6. We sent a simple 2-minute to 5-minute survey asking feedback of 125 attendees on how we can improve future offerings of this course.
 We got a good ~80% of 125 attendees responded to our surveys. (i.e 101 responses).

-~80% of responded attendees (80 out of 101 respondes) rated the event as very good or excellent.
+~80% of responded attendees (80 out of 101 responses) rated the event as very good or excellent.
 -----------------------------------------------------------------------
 ~90% of responded attendees (90 out of 101 responses) rated the event as good or very good or excellent.
 ---------------------------------------------------------------------